decadentsavant/decadentsavant/README.md

 # 👋 Hi, I’m Corey Stewart

-- 📺 I've almost entirely replaced Youtube tutorials with AI

 - 🦷 Cut my teeth on Dart & Flutter.
-Pivoted to HTML/CSS/JS, React, Astro.
+Picked up to HTML/CSS/JS, React, Astro and a few others

-- ❄️ I used Arch, btw.
-NixOS these days.
+- ❄A I used Arch, btw.
+Omarchy these days.

 - 📫 I can be reached at corey.stewart @t mostlearned.com